yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 environment variables `RTE_SDK` for the path to the source tree of DPDK, and `XRAN_DIR` to set the path to the fronthaul library.
 For building for a Arm target, set as well the environment variable `TARGET=armv8`.
+DU execution on Arm systems is yet not functional.
+This feature is intended to enable experiments and future improvements on Arm systems.

 **Note**: you need at least gcc-11 and g++-11.